-AMRO expects the region's weak economies in 2020 to rebound in 2021, in part because of this year's low base, but high uncertainty surrounds these projections.
-Growth in 2020 is forecast to slow sharply to 0.1 percent, from 4.8 percent last year (Table 3).
+AMRO expects the region's weak economies to rebound in 2021, in part because of this year's low base, but high uncertainty surrounds these projections.
+GDP is forecast to remain flat in 2020, after expanding by 4.8 percent last year (Table 3).
 The recovery is anticipated to follow a gradual U-shape, led by China, which is projected to grow by 2.3 percent this year compared to 6.1 percent in 2019.
 A total of 9 of the 14 ASEAN+3 members are expected to contract in 2020, including Japan and Korea.
-The ASEAN economies are forecast to contract more steeply, by 2.3 percent, in 2020, from positive growth of 4.6 percent last year.
+The ASEAN region is forecast to contract by 2.6 percent in 2020, from positive growth of 4.6 percent last year.
 The smaller economies of Brunei Darussalam, Lao PDR, Myanmar, and Cambodia, are expected to weather the pandemic better than their larger peers.
-On a more optimistic note, AMRO expects all ASEAN+3 economies to return to positive growth averaging 6 percent in 2021.
+On a more optimistic note, AMRO's baseline is that all ASEAN+3 economies will return to positive growth averaging 6 percent in 2021.
 However, this trajectory assumes that any unwinding of policy measures proceeds smoothly, and is predicated on the effective containment of the COVID-19 virus, both regionally and globally.